 #9 Make peace with nature

 Gardening is supposed to be a source of peace and tranquility.
-Work on your mindset and try to develop a sense of co-exitance with other animals.
-Think of it as providing food to the weak and charity for the sake of harmonious life.
+Work on your mindset and develop a sense of co-exitance with other animals.
+Think of it as providing food to the weak.
 Once you realize that we can all live alongside each other, you will notice that there is still plenty left for you to enjoy.